 Food waste & donations

-- Individuals with excess food can use Olio to share this (please follow their safety advice closely).
+- Individuals with excess food can use Olio to share it (please follow their safety advice closely).

 - Try to prevent food waste from happening, follow these tips.